opdev/l5-operator-demo/docs/markdown/level2.md

 For minor / patch version updates liveness and readiness probes ensure that your image is rolled out only if it is healthy

 <aside class="notes">
+  This is another thing that we get for free with Kubernetes.
 Failing liveness probe will restart the container, whereas failing readiness probe will stop our application from serving traffic.
 </aside>

 ---
 #### Seamless but conditions apply*

 <aside class="notes">
-  What if you have a bad version ?
-  What if your container image does not start correctly ?
+  There are scenarios where upgrades or more generally version changes may not be seamless.
+One example of this is incompatible changes.
 </aside>

 ---